 "To the dungeon," he replied.
 "We've got to show these people we mean business.
 But you didn't come here to discuss my hobbies..."

 "True," said I. "I came to see the library."
 Bass's hand shot out faster than I could see and sent me sprawling.
-He stood out faster than I could see and sent me sprawl over me, hellfire in his eyes.
+He stood over me, hellfire in his eyes.